-Dr. Binggeli is a licensed psychologist who specializes in adult individual psychotherapy and is particularly skilled in the treatment of anxiety disorders, depression, trauma, ADHD, and insomnia.
+Dr. Binggeli specializes in adult individual psychotherapy and is particularly skilled in the treatment of anxiety disorders, depression, and insomnia.

 Dr. Britney Blair is a licensed clinical psychologist and one of only four board certified behavioral sleep medicine specialists in the San Francisco Bay Area.
 Dr. Blair is also board certified in sexual medicine and provides sex therapy services to individuals and couples.

 I have been working with individuals with insomnia, circadian phase disorders, and parasomnias since about 1985.
 My approach involves both traditional CBT techniques, and elements of ACT and similar "acceptance" approaches.
 I find that this approach can be helpful quickly, and once someone "gets it" they can weather occasional relapses fairly well.
 I have offices in Broomall and Ridley Park, and am affiliated with a full-service sleep center as their resident sleep psychologist.
 I have passed both the ABSM and BSM boards, and am familiar with a wide variety of sleep difficulties and treatments, and can readily refer to sleep physicians when appropriate.
 Finally, I make every effort to make my services affordable, and accept most commercial insurances and Medicare.